FabioBachi/up-and-running-file-system/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project created by Fábio Bachi for testing purposes for Up and Running Software.

+## Installation

+Please, first clone this repo: https://github.com/fbachi/up-and-running-file-system.git Then run `npm i` and then `npm start`

+## Accessing

+Available on Heroku:

-## Available Scripts
+## Development

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+I took between 4-6 hours to develop this project.
+I "designed" the UI myself while coding.
+Just after assuming that the UI was good enough I moved to integrating it with the API.